aerb/aerb.github.io/content/posts/fail-fast.md

 [^exceptions-note]: There's a lot of debate about whether exceptions are net good or bad.
 There are good points on both sides, but use-cases like this are when I find them very valuable.

-I was first exposed to this idea in ["The Art of Unix Programming"](https://en.wikipedia.org/wiki/The_Art_of_Unix_Programming).
+I was first exposed to this idea in [The Art of Unix Programming](https://en.wikipedia.org/wiki/The_Art_of_Unix_Programming).
 It is a Rule in [Unix Philosophy](https://homepage.cs.uri.edu/~thenry/resources/unix_art/ch01s06.html) known as:

 > Rule of Repair: When you must fail, fail noisily and as soon as possible.